kivy/kivy/doc/sources/contribute.rst

 Code Workflow
 ~~~~~~~~~~~~~

-So here is the initial setup to begin with our workflow (You only need to do
+So here is the initial setup to begin with our workflow (you only need to do
-this once):
+this once to install Kivy):

     #.
 Log in to GitHub
     #.
 Create a fork of the `Kivy repository <https://github.com/tito/kivy>`_ by